accelerando-consulting/stacx/README.md

 The devices we have been creating include:

-	* Temeperature and humidity sensors
+	* Temperature and humidity sensors
 	* Motion sensors
 	* Door-lock actuators
 	* Keypad and proximity-card entry stations